MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 print(messages)
 ```

-This will output messages that you can then pass to a chat completions call:
+This code outputs messages that you can then pass to a chat completions call:

 ```text
 [